igrorp/pre-miRNA-plot/README.md

 <pre><code>python3 premirnaplot.py your_file.txt -f svg
 </code></pre>
 <h3 id="multiprocessing">Multiprocessing</h3>
-<p>You can set the number of allowed processors to run and speed up a lot the program execution, as the example below: </p>
+<p>You can set the number of threads to run and speed up a lot the image generation, as the example below: </p>
 <pre><code>premirnaplot your_file.txt -t 8</code></pre>
 <h1 id="library-usage">4.
 Library usage</h1>
 <p>After succesfully installing premiRNAplot, you can use the library inside a script or application.
 The fundamental class you’ll need to use is <strong>Precursor</strong>.
 You can import it using:</p>